In this Raspberry Pi MYSQL tutorial, we will be showing you how to install and configure the MySQL server on your Pi.

 5. You will be prompted to enter the password that we just created in step 3 for MySQL’s root user.

-Note: Like most Linux password inputs, the text will not show up as you type.
+Note: Like most Linux password inputs, the text will not appear as you type.

 6. You can now enter MYSQL commands to create, alter, and delete databases.
 Through this interface, you can also create or delete users and assign them the rights to manage any database.